DandinPower/BitSqueeze/README.md

 # BitSqueeze

 ## Introduction
-BitSqueeze is a tiny C library for compressing float32 tensors with GGML-style integer quantization (Q8_0, Q4_0, Q2_K), floating-point downcasts (FP16, BF16), and Top-K sparsity.
+BitSqueeze is a tiny C library for compressing float32 tensors with GGML-style integer quantization (Q8_0, Q4_0, Q2_K, NF4, NVFP4), compact floating formats (FP4, MXFP4, NF4_DQ, FP8, MXFP8, FP16, BF16), and Top-K sparsity.
 Implementations live in src/, headers in include/, and ready-to-run tests in test/.
 The focus is small, dependency-free C11 code that can be dropped into inference pipelines to trade accuracy for bandwidth.

 ## Quick start (pre-written tests)
 Prereqs: C toolchain + make.
 All binaries land in `build/`.